-Polyurethane is a plastic material (a polymer), which wouldn't exist without diisocyanates and polyols.
-Methylene diphenyl diisocyanate (MDI) and Toluene diisocyanate (TDI) are aromatic diisocyanates, while hexamethylene diisocyanate (HDI), methylene dicyclohexyl diisocyanate or hydrogenated MDI (HMDI) and isophorone diisocyanate (IPDI) are aliphatic diisocyanates.
+Polyurethane is a plastic material (a polymer), which would not exist without diisocyanates and polyols.
+There are many types of diisocyanates the foremost of which are: methylene diphenyl diisocyanate (MDI) and Toluene diisocyanate (TDI) are aromatic diisocyanates, while hexamethylene diisocyanate (HDI), methylene dicyclohexyl diisocyanate or hydrogenated MDI (HMDI) and isophorone diisocyanate (IPDI) are aliphatic diisocyanates.
 Along with polyols, which are long alcoxyether chains, these chemicals form the building blocks of polyurethane.

-Effectively polyurethane is derived from the chemical reaction between diisocyanates and polyols; when mixed together they react to a polymer and foam.
+Effectively polyurethane is derived from the chemical reaction between diisocyanates and polyols; when mixed together, they polimerise.

-For polyurethane to live up to quality expectations and products' technical specifications, pigments and additives are added in order to ensure the exact formulation of the foam.
-The varieties in density are endless and all blocks of foam are tested for conformity in order to meet the EU's safety standards.

-As the molecule is adapted to provide different properties, polyurethane foam can either be more rigid or more flexible.
+For polyurethane to live up to quality expectations and products' technical specifications, pigments and additives may be added to ensure the exact formulation of the product, be it foam, adhesives, elastomers or sealants and coatings.
+The varieties in density are endless.
+As the molecule is adapted to provide different properties, polyurethane foam can display different levels of rigidity or flexibility.
 For example, a comfortable sofa requires the use of carbon dioxide as a blowing agent for the production of soft foam.
 In rigid foams, a gas such as pentane is "trapped" in the foam's closed cells, optimising its insulation capacity.